|Nutritional Guidelines (per serving)|

 - 2 cloves garlic, peeled and finely minced

-- 4 fresh, sweet (non-spicy) Italian sausages, casing removed and discarded and sausage broken into small, 1-inch pieces
+- 4 sweet Italian sausages, casing removed and discarded and sausage broken into small, 1-inch pieces

-- 1 bunch broccoli rabe (rapini), washed and roughly chopped
+- 1 bunch broccoli rabe, washed and roughly chopped

 - 1 head escarole or chicory, washed and roughly chopped

-- 1 cup freshly grated Parmigiano-Reggiano or Pecorino Romano cheese (or a half-and-half mixture of both)
+- 1 cup Parmigiano-Reggiano or Pecorino Romano cheese, freshly grated

 In a large, deep stockpot, heat the olive oil and garlic over medium heat until the garlic is just fragrant and very lightly colored, about 1 minute.
 Add the crushed red pepper and simmer for about 30 seconds.